Farzam1372/Anamoly-detection-using-Bike-Sharing/README.md

 - 2. Event Detection: Identifying anomalies and events using bike rental data correlated with external events, such as natural disasters or significant occurrences in the city.

-## Data set publicly available : http://capitalbikeshare.com/system-data
+## Data set publicly available :
+- historical log for 2023 from http://capitalbikeshare.com/system-data
+- We aggregated the data on two hourly and daily basis and then extracted and added the corresponding weather and seasonal information.
+Weather information are extracted from http://www.freemeteo.com.